edsonpsantos/TodoList-iOSApp/README.md

 ## 📱 About this project
 This project refers to a simple iOS mobile application to show a type of folder organization using MVVM architecture and other features

-I will build a to-do list from scratch using SwiftUI with a MVVM architecture pattern.
-I will also incorporate UserDefaults into the application to save and persist data between sessions, user experience, animations.
+I will build a to-do list from scratch using SwiftUI with an MVVM architecture pattern.
+I will also incorporate UserDefaults into the application to save and persist data between sessions, user experience, and animations.

-I will also adapt the app for iPad, Landscape, Dark Mode and a specific App Icon and a Launch screen to SwiftUI.
+I will also adapt the app for iPad, Landscape, Dark Mode a specific App Icon, and a Launch screen to SwiftUI.

 The repository contains all code based on an MVVM architecture with Swift and SwiftUI.